Opioid Effects: Short- and Long-Term and Treatment

 We’ll also discuss opioid addiction and overdose, effects of injection drug use, opioid withdrawal symptoms, and how to find help for opioid addiction.

-Opioids are a class of drugs that include prescription painkillers such as oxycodone (Oxycontin), hydrocodone (Vicodin), codeine, and morphine; synthetic opioids including fentanyl; and the illegal drug heroin.1,2
+Opioids are a class of drugs that includes prescription painkillers such as oxycodone (Oxycontin), hydrocodone, codeine, and morphine; synthetic opioids including fentanyl; and the illegal drug heroin.1,2

 Prescription opioids are extremely useful in the management of pain, but they can have a dark side.
-They are among the most abused drugs in the United States as they’re easy to get hold of, readily prescribed, and very addictive—a dangerous combination.
+They are among the most misused drugs in the United States as they’re easy to get hold of, readily prescribed, and very addictive—a dangerous combination.

 - Slowed breathing/respiratory depression.

 Hypoxia (reduced levels of oxygen in your body tissues) can lead to both short- and long-term psychological and neurological effects—including coma, permanent brain damage, and death.3,8 In addition to these side effects, the misuse of prescription opioids may also lead to long-term effects such as physical dependence and addiction.4,5